 Tuscany has a certain magic all its own.
 Maybe it’s in the soil, maybe it’s in the wine, maybe it’s the special sunlight that basks on its hills.
 What is certain is that it is one of the most intimate ways to celebrate your marriage, bringing together your closest family and friends to live and play side by side among the olive trees and vineyards.

-When marrying in Tuscany I would suggest finding the right size villa for your group and, if at all possible, having everyone stay together at the villa for three nights.
-If you can only manage two nights then I would suggest choosing Southern Tuscany which is closer to Rome and easier for people to get to and back, even on their own.
-You can plan to have some of your group stay for more than three nights but that is usually difficult and most guests will pick and choose among the days and only stay two or three nights anyway.
-Better to stipulate a core three nights with planned events and most guests will follow your lead to stay on those days.
-I would avoid properties where you have to rent by the week and there are many, perhaps even the majority in high season.
+When marrying in Tuscany I would suggest finding the right size villa for your group and have everyone stay together at the villa for three nights.
+If you can only manage two nights then make sure that the location is within 1.5 hours of an airport for ease of travel.
+I do not recommend organizing the wedding celebrations for more than three days.
+If so many guests will not stay for all and will pick and choose among the days.
+Better to stipulate a core three days/nights with planned events.
+This way most guests will follow your lead to stay for those days.
+I would avoid properties where you have to rent by the week.
 With Tuscany it is imperative to have flexibility, particularly when accommodating a group.

-Wedding Ceremonies: In Tuscany there are Medieval castles and monasteries that have been convered into villas and there are traditional stone farmhouses as well to choose from.
+In Tuscany there are Medieval castles and monasteries that have been convered into villas and there are traditional stone farmhouses as well to choose from.
 Some villas will have a Catholic church on site where the wedding can be celebrated and for many others there will be a charming country church or spectacular Cathedral for the ceremony in the near vicinity.
-Usually a symbolic ceremony can be arranged on the lawn of the property if you prefer to go that route.
-For a civil ceremony you would need to go to a civil hall in a charming, historic town nearby which would give you the opportunity to bring your guests on a sight-seeing adventure in addition to your wedding ceremony.
+A symbolic ceremony can be arranged on the lawn of the property if you prefer to go that route.
+Most civil ceremonies would need to take place in the designated civil hall.
+This is usually in a charming, historic town nearby and not at the villa itself although there are some exceptions.
 Each option has its particular charms and all are unforgettable.

 Most Tuscan villas are only open from April 1 through October 31, with May through September being high season.
-If you want to hang around the pool and be reasonably assured of dining outside then the summer months are ideal.
-October is frequently gorgeous and sunny during the daylight hours but chillier at night and unlikely that you could dine outside unless specific arrangements were made for a tent with heat lamps.
-It has a glorious Indian summer feel about it, though, and October, when the olives and grapes are harvested, should not be ruled out.
+The summer months have ideal weather in the evenings for the dinners outside.
+In addition the pool at the villa is an excellent place for the guests to congregate in the afternoons.
+October is frequently gorgeous and sunny during the daylight hours but chillier at night.
+It is less likely that you could dine outside unless specific arrangements were made for a tent with heat lamps.
+But October is when the olives and grapes are harvested and should not be ruled out.